MrMagicalSoftware/junit-course/README.md

 | @Tag|Used to declare tags for filtering tests, either at the class or method level; analogous to test groups in TestNG or Categories in JUnit 4.
 Such annotations are inherited at the class level but not at the method level.|
 | @Disabled |Used to disable a test class or test method; analogous to JUnit 4’s @Ignore.
 Such annotations are not inherited.|
 | @Timeout |Used to fail a test, test factory, test template, or lifecycle method if its execution exceeds a given duration.
 Such annotations are inherited.|
-| @Timeout |Used to fail a test, test factory, test template, or lifecycle method if its execution exceeds a given duration.
-Such annotations are inherited.
 | @ExtendWith |Used to register extensions declaratively.
 Such annotations are inherited.|
 | @RegisterExtension |Used to register extensions programmatically via fields.
 Such fields are inherited unless they are shadowed.|
 | @TempDir|Used to supply a temporary directory via field injection or parameter injection in a lifecycle method or test method; located in the org.junit.jupiter.api.io package.|